Tisha7353/You-Dont-Know-JS/objects-classes/ch1.md

 };
 ```

 One other minor difference is, JSON syntax -- that is, text that will be *parsed* as JSON, such as from a `.json` file -- is stricter than general JS.
-For example, JS allows comments (`// ..` and `/* .. */`), and trailing `,` commas in object and array expressions; JSON does not allow any of these.
+For example, <mark>JS allows comments (`// ..` and `/* .. */`), and trailing `,` commas in object and array expressions; JSON does not allow any of these.
 Thankfully, JSON does still allow arbitrary whitespace.

 ### Property Names